 Screen legend Elizabeth Taylor passed away on March 23 at the age of 79.
 The cause was congestive heart failure—which seems a little crazy to us.
 Throughout her rich lifetime, Liz's heart never failed her.
 She leaves behind an unparalleled legacy of love.
 She might have been known for her many marriages, but her relationships extended beyond that of a spouse.
 A humanitarian, friend and mother, as well, Taylor taught us time and time again about the lessons we can learn through each love and each relationship.

+Everything I know about being a man I learned from women, and especially when we were stoned and in bed, f***ing and/or talking.
 Men approaching the AARP age, if my conversations with my brethren are at all typical, do not think this way.
 We're above sex now—or at least above talking about it.
 When we take the measure of our lives, we speak of mentors and character and hard work, and if we can stand to offer a reason to explain the good things we've got without beating the drums for our personal excellence, we may even throw in luck.
 Thanking the women who took us into their bodies?
 When I mention that, guys give me the look that says, "You're weird."

 To celebrate the 25th Anniversary of The Cosby Show, we're going to squeeze out ways in which this iconic family seared itself in our memories.
 Granted, this took some creative brain wrangling.
 We were a bit younger than Rudy throughout the Cosby's eight-season tenure, which meant for most of it, we were too little to fully appreciate the New Wave, bohemian-leanings of Denise, Baby Boom-esque, working girl stylings of Sondra, and strong, feminist undertones of Clair.
 But this isn't to say the residue of the family didn't linger in our psyches.
 While we didn't learn much about sex (The Cosby's were arguably the most wholesome family this side of the Brady's) we did take away some was universal love rules instead.